 All Faculty Convocation focused on Diversity and Inclusive Excellence

-President Ferguson and Provost Lavender welcomed keynote speaker, Dr. Tia Brown McNair, Vice President of the Office of Diversity, Equity, and Student Success at the Association of American Colleges & Universities.
+The President and Provost welcomed keynote speaker, Dr. Tia Brown McNair, Vice President of the Office of Diversity, Equity, and Student Success at the Association of American Colleges & Universities.
 Dr. McNair is a leader in advancing student success and making excellence inclusive in higher education.
 In her keynote presentation, "Advancing Faculty Diversity through the Vision and Practice of Inclusive Excellence," Dr. McNair illuminated ways that institutions can create campus climates and educational practices that evolve with today's increasingly diverse cohort of students who require an institution-wide commitment to addressing diversity, equity, learning, and student success as core values with measurable goals.

 In Dr. McNair’s words, “The challenge for many leaders will be to embrace a sense of “shared responsibility” for promoting inclusive excellence on their campus.
 Campuses will need to move beyond the numbers - understanding that achieving faculty diversity is more than focused recruitment strategies and will require an institutional climate change that endorses inclusion and creates high-quality learning environments that value and embrace the multiple identities of students, faculty, and staff.”